 I’m an unabashed word-scratcher, serving up rough-draft meditations and movements for life’s raw moments.
 I pair poetry with images or/and dance, fuse them together into multimodal formats, and add some love.
-When I pause to break from movement-poetry, I am usually writing about food, scribbling philosophical meditations (often on the strange beauty on what it means to write), or working on my main-hustle—a PhD in Comparative Literature.
+When I pause to break from movement-poetry, I am usually writing about food or scribbling philosophical meditations (often on the strange beauty on what it means to write).

 Writing is not only alphanumeric or linear for me.
 I also write my world through cooking, through dance, through multimodal poetry.